Musicians defend Taylor Swift after Damon Albarn says she "doesn't write her own songs"

 The Anchoress added: “Damon Albarn’s attitude towards female authorship (and that IS the subtext of his nonsense) is the same reason only 2 per cent of producers are female, & why many women eventually exit the industry completely.
 It’s like death by a thousand paper-cuts.
 It’s exhausting.”

-Maisie Peters tweeted: “Taylor Swift could write ‘Song 2’ but Damon Albarn could never write All Too Well 10 minute version.”
+Maisie Peters commented: “Taylor Swift could write ‘Song 2’ but Damon Albarn could never write All Too Well 10 minute version.”

 Elsewhere, The Subways said: “Honestly, the number of dudes in this industry who have songs written for them (don’t ask) and no-one makes a peep about it.
 But women?
 Consistently undermined for their contributions on and off the stage/in the studio.
 Why?
 The patriarchy.”